Topological error correcting processes from fixed-point path integrals: Known codes in terms of path integrals

 In order to find $G(a,b,+)$, we write out all potential $G(a,\ldots,+)$ and $G(\ldots,b,+)$ and take any common element.
 A solution is given by

 So we have found that the toric code and honeycomb path integrals are in the same fixed-point phase.
 Next we notice that Eq.~\eqref{eq:honeycomb_gauge0} and Eq.~\eqref{eq:honeycomb_gauge3} still hold after we replace all $\delta$, $\zz$ and $\cc$-tensors with their charged versions, at least up to a phase prefactor.
 Thus, the toric code path integral with a configuration of $e$ and $m$ defects is locally equivalent to the honeycomb path integral with the same configuration of 1-cycle and 2-cocycle defects.
-However, the CSS and honeycomb Floquet codes differ by the selection of defect segments corresponding to a measurement in the circuit: A face measurement in the CSS Floquet code corresponds to the presence of an $e$ defect segment at a diagonal edge, or an equvialent pair edges of the original lattice.
+However, the original honeycomb Floquet code and its CSS version differ by the selection of defect segments corresponding to a measurement in the circuit: A face measurement in the CSS honeycomb Floquet code corresponds to the presence of an $e$ defect segment at a diagonal edge, or an equvialent pair edges of the original lattice.
 A face measurement in the honeycomb Floquet code corresponds to the same $e$ defect segments and an additional $m$ defect segment at the face itself.
 The analogous holds for the edge measurements.
+So in other words, the direct equivalence of the original honeycomb Floquet code and its CSS version by local tensor-network rewriting only holds for the circuits postselected to $+1$ measurement outcomes, and not for the full circuit of instruments with arbitrary measurement outcomes.
+For both codes, the circuit postselected to arbitrary measurement outcomes is the toric code path integral with a pattern of $e$ and $m$ defects, but the locations of these defects depending on the measurement outcomes are different.

 Note that the reduced time periodicity is closely related to the fact that the honeycomb path integral on a cubic lattice allows for a smaller choice of unit cell, namely one consisting of only one $\delta$, one $\zz_2$, and one $\cc$-tensor.
 For example, consider an $xy$ plane containing $xy$ faces, and the honeycomb path integral restricted to this plane including the tensors at all $xy$ faces, $x$ edges, and $y$ edges.
 When shifting this plane by $\frac12 z$, the tensors at $z$ edges, $xz$ faces, and $yz$ faces form exactly the same tensor network on the Poincar\'e dual lattice, that is, shifted by $\frac12x+\frac12y$.
 So instead of $\{x,y,z\}$, we can choose $\{x,y,\frac12 x+\frac12 y+\frac12 z\}$ as a unit cell.
 When we instead consider these two planes shifted by $\frac12 z$ for the toric code, we swap $\delta$ and $\zz_2$ tensors in addition to going to the dual lattice.
 This has the same effect as inserting a duality domain wall (exchanging $e$ and $m$ anyons) in between the two planes.
 So with the new unit cell, the phase of both path integrals is a toric code with a rigid stack of duality domain walls perpendicular to $z$.
 The according exchange of $e$ and $m$ after one code cycle has already been observed in the honeycomb code \cite{Hastings2021}.
 The halved unit cell is also responsible for the weak breaking of translation symmetry in the closely related Kitaev honeycomb model Hamiltonian \cite{Kitaev2005}.